The shared ownership process

 5. Instruct solicitors

-At the time of issuing you with your formal offer we will need your solicitor’s details in order to release the Memorandum of Sale.
+Once you have paid your reservation fee and provided all the information we need, we will issue your Memorandum of Sale.
 At this point the home is sold to you ‘subject to contract’ (SSTC).

 On completion day, we'll meet you and give you the keys to your new home!